The Writing Section will include:

 - Students will be given a writing window, a word limit of 600 words and set time to create their written response.
 Once a student has completed their response, they can compare it to the Writing samples explained below.

 3 x Writing Samples (3 samples for each stimulus to a total of 6 pieces of work) for each Writing Stimulus there will be three samples included that students can compare their own writing to.
+The response analysis software will grade the students work based on the criteria marked in the OLNA assessment.

 - A Red sample: will show a student response which did not meet the minimum standard and a table will outline the issues in the response which limited its effectiveness.